Annbot/loopback-example/README.md

 #loopback-example

-This is a LoopBack example and tutorial list maintained by [StrongLoop](strongloop).
+This is a LoopBack example and tutorial list maintained by [StrongLoop][strongloop].

 - [Terminology](#terminology)
 - [Getting started](#getting-started)